singhalpk/directories-management/app/README.md

-# Node.js Project Setup
+# React App Front end Setup

-This is a Node.js project using PostgreSQL as the database.
+This is a React js based Front end app for directory management.
 Below are the steps to set up the project locally.

 ## Prerequisites